-Online sportsbooks will offer odds for all three players in a particular group, so the 3-ball bet is for who will score the best out of a particular threesome for a specific round.
+The online sportsbook will offer odds for all three players in a particular group, so the 3-ball bet is for who will score the best out of a particular threesome for a specific round.

-Since there are three players involved, typically there are plus-odds, which could provide some nice value on good players.
+Since there are three players involved, typically, there are plus-odds, which could provide some nice value on good players.
 These are usually offered for every group in a specific round.

 The third and final rounds groups often feature twosomes, where 2-ball betting originates.